ShuvamAich/ChestXRay-Analysis/README.md

 2. OBJECTIVE

 Deep neural network models have conventionally been designed, and experiments were performed upon them by human experts in a continuing trial-and-error method.
 This process demands enormous time, know-how, and resources .We are proposing a deep learning-based model that can quickly prognose the presence of Pneumonia.
 The main objective of this study is focused on building a classification model that will bring down the false negatives (people with Pneumonia but predicted otherwise)to a substantially low number along a model with high evaluation metrics (precision, accuracy, sensitivity and specificity).
-As this is a prognosis model, we can accommodate false positives (people not having Pneumonia but predicted otherwise) to a small extent.
+As this is a prognosis model, we can accommodate false positives (people not having Pneumonia but predicted otherwise) to a small ex

-3. PROPOSED ARCHITECTURE

-4. PROPOSED ALGORITHM
+3. PROPOSED ALGORITHM

 Step 1:
 We have collected our dataset from Chest X-Ray Images (Pneumonia) | Kaggle.
 Our dataset consists of a total of 5856 Chest X-Ray images which has been splitted approximately in a 90-10% ratio.
 The original dataset consists of three main folders (i.e., training, testing, and validation folders) and two subfolders containing pneumonia (P) and normal (N) chest X-ray images, respectively.
 Only the frontal Chest-X Ray images have been chosen for our model.